netgroup/k8s-srv6/docs/README.md

 The _basic testbed_ only demonstrates SRv6 tunneling equivalent to IP-in-IP tunneling.
 The _full testbed_ demonstrates Traffic Engineering capabilities.

-In the _full testbed_ we have implemented two solutions to distributed the SRv6 Traffic Engineering policies:
+In the _full testbed_ we consider two solutions to distribute the SRv6 Traffic Engineering policies:

-- using BGP, for which we have developed a new component called SRv6 Policy Injector (SRv6 PI)
+- use BGP, for which we have developed a new component called SRv6 Policy Injector (SRv6 PI)
-- using Kubernetes control plane
+- use Kubernetes control plane

 ### Walkthrough

-We have described the steps to replicate the testbeds and execute the experiments in [this document](https://tiny.one/srv6-calico-vpp), which has the following content:
+We have described the steps to replicate the testbeds and execute the experiments in this [walkthrough document](https://tiny.one/srv6-calico-vpp).
+We report its table of content:

 - _Basic Testbed:_ SRv6 basic scenario (no Traffic Engineering)
    - Environment Setup